trickstercache/trickster/docs/developer/environment/README.md

 selector to go between various Trickster configs, or bypass Trickster altogether for verification purposes.

-You can stop the developer environment by running `make developer-delete`.
-This will run `docker compose down` which will destroy all data.
+You can stop the developer environment by running `make developer-stop`.
+To delete the developer environment, run `make developer-stop` which will destroy all data.